Udinei/dio-resumos-git-e-github/Readme-conflito.md

-Descrição inserida no repositorio local depois do pull
+Descrição inserida no repositorio remoto antes do clone